 When it comes to buying beauty products there are a few factors that come to mind – one of the most important is your skin type.

-A lot of people neglect what their skin is all about and buy products based on brand, hear say and price.
+A lot of people neglect what their skin is all about and buy products based on brand, hear say and price, or simply use the ones most talked-about on social platforms, mostly thanks to companies like The Marketing Heaven.
 However, if you don’t take note of your skin type and if that product will work for it, you might as well be flushing money down the toilet.

 So, if you think you know your skin type and aren’t sure, or you have no clue, here are little cues that will help you know once and for all.